 999 Peachtree St. NE, Atlanta, GA 30309 • (404) 541-1105

 A casually upscale restaurant, Hugh Acheson’s Empire State South (ESS) offers high-end, farm-to-table eats in an approachable setting.
 Diners are drawn to ESS for the farm egg, seasonal veggie dishes and bar program driven by Kellie Thorn, but it’s also a lovely breakfast spot.
 In the early hours of the day the restaurant is cozy and inviting, shirking its usual full-service routine with counter service.
-The fried chicken biscuit sandwich with pimento cheese is sure to quell those morning hunger pangs, but if you want to keep it light, opt for the multigrain porridge with poached egg, spinach and bacon.
+The fried chicken biscuit sandwich with pimento cheese is sure to quell those morning hunger pangs, but if you want to keep it light, opt for the ESS oatmeal with pecan and white raisin streusel.
 ESS carefully sources their coffee as much as they do other aspects of the menu.
 They use Intelligentsia beans and offer a full range of espresso and coffee beverages.

 4225 Roswell Road NE, Atlanta, GA 30342 • (678) 732-3274